LesChouxDACote/leschouxdacote/README.md

 - `yarn lint`: check linting (Eslint + Prettier)
 - `yarn build`: make production bundle

+Copy the `.env.example` file to `.env` and fill in the required values.

 ## Environment variables

 NEXT_PUBLIC_BUGSNAG is the key for the bugsnag service